withastro/.github/GOVERNANCE.md

 **Who can vote:** All [TSC](#technical-steering-committee-tsc) members.

 1. Anyone can submit an RFC to suggest changes to Astro.
 2. Changes can be discussed and approved entirely within the RFC GitHub issue.
-TSC members can vote on the RFC via a review of either **Approve (For)** or **Change Requested (Against)**, in the case of Pull Requests.
-For issues, TSC members can vote via a comment.
+TSC members must vote on the RFC via a review of either **Approve (For)** or **Change Requested (Against)**, in the case of Pull Requests.
+For issues, TSC members must vote via a comment.
 3. **If consensus is reached:** the RFC is approved.
 4. **If consensus is not reached:** The RFC author and TSC members must make all reasonable attempts to resolve issues and reach consensus in GitHub or a follow-up RFC meeting.
 The process of reaching consensus can take time, and should not be rushed as long as all participants are making a reasonable effort to respond.
 5. **If consensus still cannot be reached:** The project Steward may invoke [rough consensus](https://en.wikipedia.org/wiki/Rough_consensus) to resolve an RFC that has not achieved absolute consensus, as described below (borrowed from the [IETF](https://datatracker.ietf.org/doc/html/rfc2418)):